-The sweat electrodes test is a test that detects the amount of sodium and chloride in a person’s sweat.
-This test, which is also called the “iontophoretic sweat test,” is used primarily for patients that have symptoms of cystic fibrosis (CF).
+A sweat electrolyte test detects the amount of sodium and chloride in your sweat.
+It’s also called an iontophoretic sweat test or chloride sweat test.
+It’s used primarily for people who have symptoms of cystic fibrosis (CF).

 This test is usually performed on children with suspected symptoms of CF. Because this condition is hereditary, a child with a close relative with CF may also be tested.

-There is no preparation needed for the test.
+You don’t need to do much to prepare for this test.
 Avoid applying any creams or lotions to the skin 24 hours before the test.

 If you have a small child, it’s a good idea to bring along some activities or toys to keep them occupied during the test.

-During the sweat electrodes test, the clinician will place two electrodes on the upper arm in children or adults.
+During the sweat electrolyte test, the clinician will place two electrodes on your upper arm.
 In infants, the electrodes are normally placed on the thigh.
-Each electrode is covered with a piece of gauze that has been soaked in a drug called pilocarpine, which stimulates sweating.
+Each electrode is covered with a piece of gauze that’s been soaked in a drug called pilocarpine, which stimulates sweating.

 Once the electrodes are attached, a small electrical current will flow to the site for five to 12 minutes.
 The clinician will then remove the electrodes, wash the arm or leg with distilled water, and place a paper disk over the test site.

-Next, the disk is covered with wax to seal the site and keep the sweat from evaporating.
-After an hour, the clinician will remove disk with the sweat and send it to a lab for analysis of the amount of sodium and chloride.
+Next, the disk is covered with wax to keep it sealed and keep the sweat from evaporating.
+After an hour, the clinician will remove the disk with the sweat and send it to a lab for analysis of the amount of sodium and chloride.

 Overall, the electrode sweat should take 90 minutes.

 There are no risks associated with this test.
-Neither the electrode sweat test nor the chloride sweat test are painful.
-However, you may feel a slight tingle as the electrodes pass a small current through the site where they are attached.
+The electrolyte sweat test is not painful.
+You may feel a slight tingle as the electrodes pass a small current through the site where they are attached.
 The area may still sweat after the test is finished, and the testing area may be red for a brief period.

-It may take one or to days to obtain test results from the electrode sweat test.
+It may take one or two days to get test results from the electrolyte sweat test.

 For infants 6 months and under, a chloride level of 29 mmol/L or less indicates CF is unlikely.
 A chloride level above 60 mmol/L means it is likely that the child has CF. If the chloride level is between 20 and 59 mmol/L, it means that CF is possible and the test could need to be repeated.